-Get inspired with these 50+ essential paleo autoimmune recipes for the AIP diet including breakfast, lunch, dinner, snacks, dessert, and slow cooker/Instant Pot recipes.
+Get inspired with these 50+ essential AIP recipes for the paleo autoimmune diet including breakfast, lunch, dinner, snacks, dessert, and slow cooker and Instant Pot recipes.

 Let’s talk about the autoimmune protocol!
 AIP can either stand for ‘autoimmune protocol’ or ‘autoimmune paleo’.
 Either way, it comes down to the same nutritional guidelines.
 Most often, it’s used by people with autoimmune disease to manage symptoms and flares as a result of those conditions.